lopter/lightsd/README.rst

 written in C with reasonable dependencies:

 - libevent ≥ 2.0.19 (released May 2012);
-- CMake ≥ 2.8.11 (released May 2013): only if you want to build lightsd from its sources.
+- CMake ≥ 2.8.9 (released August 2012): only if you want to build lightsd from its sources.

 lightsd is actively developed and tested from Arch Linux, Debian and Mac OS X;
 both for 32/64 bits and little/big endian architectures.